ADD/ADHD Testing and Assessment

-At Calvert + Associates, we utilize the Brown Attention-Deficit Disorder Scales and Diagnostic Forms, a well-researched and effective tool for evaluating ADD/ADHD symptoms.
+At Calvert + Associates, we utilize the Brown Attention-Deficit Disorder Scale and Diagnostic Form, a well-researched and effective tool for evaluating ADD/ADHD symptoms.
 This assessment consists of two components: a 40- to 50-item rating scale and a diagnostic form, both of which will be explained in detail during The Testing Process section.

 The Testing Process

-The first part of the assessment, the Scale, consists of a 40- to 50-item questionnaire designed to evaluate various aspects of daily life, with a particular focus on routine-based activities.
-This screening tool helps determine the probability of ADD/ADHD and serves as a basis for proceeding with the second part, the Diagnostic Form, if warranted.
+The first part of the assessment, the rating scale, consists of a 40- to 50-item questionnaire designed to evaluate various aspects of daily life, with a particular focus on routine-based activities.
+This screening tool helps determine the probability of ADD/ADHD and serves as a basis for proceeding with the second part, the diagnostic form, if warranted.
 Completing the Scale typically takes between 30 minutes to 1 hour.

 The Brown Attention-Deficit Disorder Scales (Brown ADD Scales) is a widely used assessment designed to evaluate executive functioning impairments associated with Attention-Deficit/Hyperactivity Disorder (ADHD) across different age groups.
 Unlike traditional ADHD assessments that primarily focus on hyperactivity and impulsivity, the Brown ADD Scales emphasize challenges related to attention, organization, effort, emotional regulation, and working memory – key executive functions that impact daily life, school, and work performance.